Level: Easy, 15% dirt-road, 1.520 km

 “The Mission” is a short motorcycle tour in the lowlands of Bolivia (Chiquitania), which combines motorcycle riding with culture and nature.
 The tour is specially designed for people with an interest in photography.

-The difficulty level is classified “Easy”, ideal for motorcyclists with little to no off-road experience looking for new challenges.
+The difficulty level is classified “Easy”, ideal for motorcyclists with little to no dirt-road experience looking for new challenges.

-Also we offer an off-road Bolivian safely training session on request, please ask us.
+Also we offer an dirt-road Bolivian safely training session on request, please ask us.

 The Mission tour takes to the 300 year old and only remaining Jesuit missions of South America.
 The 7 remaining of these spectacular mission churches have been classified as UNESCO World Heritage sites since 1991.